guojun-wu/Scan/README.md

 ## Fine-tune the model

 To fine-tune the model, run the finetune.py script with the appropriate task and model names.
-Replace task_name and model_name with your specific task and model:
+Replace task_name and model_name with your specific task {sst, wiki} and model {bert, bert_large, roberta, distilbert, gpt2, gpt2_large, opt}:

 ```bash
 python finetune.py  -t task_name -m model_name